lmjohns3/theanets/docs/creating.rst

   class RICA(theanets.Autoencoder):
       def loss(self, **kwargs):
-          loss, monitors, updates = super(RICA, self).loss(**kwargs)
+          loss = super(RICA, self).loss(**kwargs)
           w = kwargs.get('weight_inverse', 0)
           if w > 0:
               loss += w * sum((1 / (p * p).sum(axis=0)).sum()
-                              for l in self.layers for p in l.params) return loss, monitors, updates
+                              for l in self.layers for p in l.params if p.ndim == 2)
+          return loss

+  exp.train(my_dataset, hidden_l1=0.001, weight_inverse=0.001)

 This code adds a new regularizer that penalizes the inverse of the squared length of each of the weights in the model's layers.
+Here we detect weights by only including parameters with 2 dimensions.

 .. _creating-custom-errors: